Energy Transfer LP [ET] stock Initiated by Citigroup analyst, price target now $16

 Sponsored

-Energy Transfer LP (NYSE: ET) owns and operates one of the largest and most diversified portfolios of energy assets in the United States, with approximately 120,000 miles of pipeline and associated energy infrastructure.
-Energy Transfer’s strategic network spans 41 states with assets in all of the major U.S. production basins.
-Energy Transfer is a publicly traded limited partnership with core operations that include complementary natural gas midstream, intrastate and interstate transportation and storage assets; crude oil, natural gas liquids (“NGL”) and refined product transportation and terminalling assets; and NGL fractionation.
-Energy Transfer also owns Lake Charles LNG Company, as well as the general partner interests, the incentive distribution rights and approximately 34% of the outstanding common units of Sunoco LP (NYSE: SUN), and the general partner interests and approximately 47% of the outstanding common units of USA Compression Partners, LP (NYSE: USAC).
-For more information, visit the Energy Transfer LP website at www.energytransfer.com.

-It opened the trading session at $12.78, the shares rose to $12.81 and dropped to $12.63, the range by which the price of stock traded the whole day.
-The daily chart for ET points out that the company has recorded 6.73% gains over the past six months.
-However, it is still -38.69% lower than its most recent low trading price.
+The results of the trading session contributed to over 10353687 shares changing hands.
+Over the past one week, the price volatility of Energy Transfer LP stands at 1.79% while the volatility over the past one month is 1.59%.

-If we look at the average trading volume of 12.77M shares, ET reached to a volume of 8269601 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ET stock reached $39.58 billion, with 3.09 billion shares outstanding and 2.48 billion shares in the current float.
+Compared to the average trading volume of 12.24M shares, ET reached a trading volume of 10353687 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Citigroup have made an estimate for Energy Transfer LP shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 09, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price to Overweight.
 The new note on the price target was released on January 07, 2022, representing the official price target for Energy Transfer LP stock.
 Previously, the target price had yet another raise to $14, while BofA Securities analysts kept a Buy rating on ET stock.

-Energy Transfer LP [ET] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.48.
-With this latest performance, ET shares gained by 8.65% in over the last four-week period, additionally plugging by 6.73% over the last 6 months – not to mention a rise of 8.93% in the past year of trading.
+Energy Transfer LP [ET] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.86.
+With this latest performance, ET shares gained by 5.57% in over the last four-week period, additionally plugging by 4.89% over the last 6 months – not to mention a rise of 14.49% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Energy Transfer LP [ET] shares currently have an operating margin of +8.90 and a Gross Margin at +10.03.
 Energy Transfer LP’s Net Margin is presently recorded at +5.29.